Gabriela Hug

-Gabriela Hug-Glanzmann (born 1979) is a Swiss electrical engineer and an associate professor and Principal Investigator of the Power Systems Laboratory at the Swiss Federal Institute of Technology (ETH) Zürich within the Department of Information Technology and Electrical Engineering.
+Gabriela Hug-Glanzmann (born 1979) is a Swiss electrical engineer and a professor and Principal Investigator of the Power Systems Laboratory at the Swiss Federal Institute of Technology (ETH) Zürich within the Department of Information Technology and Electrical Engineering.
 Hug studies the control and optimization of electrical power systems with a focus on sustainable energy.

 Early life and education

 In 1999, Hug pursued her graduate studies in Electrical and Computer Engineering at the Swiss Federal Institute of Technology (ETH) in Zürich.
 She first obtained her Master's in 2004 and then went on to complete her Ph.D. in 2008.
 During her Master's, Hug worked under the mentorship of Manfred Morari where she conducted research on flexible AC transmission system devices (FACTS) which enable enhanced opportunities to control and optimize power usage in existing and new power lines.
 Her thesis explored a new way of controlling water level in river power plants.
 She based her method on Model Predictive Control in order to minimize variations and fluctuations that lead to wasted energy and environmental harm.

 Hug then worked in the Power Systems Laboratory during her PhD under the mentorship of Göran Andersson.
 She explored the methods to determine appropriate settings for FACTS where the considered area of the FACTS is determined by a sensitivity analysis.
 This simulation with a restricted area allows determination of the state of an energy system in the case of a black out without having to compete a full-load flow simulation of the entire area.
 While pursuing her engineering degrees, Hug also completed her Diploma in Higher Education Teaching in 2007.